-5.12 LET US SUM UP
+6.12 LET US SUM UP

 In this unit, we have learnt consumer equilibrium through Indifference curve analysis.
 Consumer equilibrium is a situation, in which a consumer derives maximum satisfaction, with no intention to change it and subject to given prices and his given income.
 In indifference curve analysis, the point of maximum satisfaction is achieved by studying indifference map and budget line together.
 We have discussed the concept of budget line to identify consumer equilibrium.
-Price line or budget line represents all possible combinations of two goods that a consumer can purchase with his given income and the given prices of either of the two commodities.
-We further examined the two conditions of consumer equilibrium i.e. $MRS{XY} = Ratio$ of prices or P_X/P_Y and continuous fall of MRS. We have also learnt how is Price effect combination of income effect and substitution effect using Hicksian and Slutsky's analysis.
+Price line or budget line represents all possible combinations of two goods that a consumer can purchase with his given income and the given prices of two goods.
+Budget line may shift due to change in income or change in prices of either of the two commodities.
+We further examined the two conditions of consumer equilibrium i.e. $MRS{XY} = Ratio$ of prices or $P_X/P_Y$ and continuous fall of MRS. We have also learnt how is Price effect combination of income effect and substitution effect using Hicksian and Slutsky's analysis.
 Demand curve has been derived from price consumption curve.

-5.13 REFERENCES
+6.13 REFERENCES